29 June 2013

 label: JBO (Junior Boy's Own) - nationality: England, UK

-An outspread misconception states that Emerson was the mastermind behind the early successful years of Underworld, and that Hyde and Smith only profited from his direction when he left the two in 2001.
+An outspread misconception states that Emerson was the mastermind behind the early successful years of Underworld, and that Hyde and Smith only profited from his direction when he left the two in 2000.
 The truth is that Hyde and Smith are credited as songwriters of all compositions on this album, whereas Emerson is only credited on two.
 Also, after the first incarnation of Underworld had dissolved, the new trio started out making electronic music together, rather than one person showing the others what new styles could accomplish.
+Some early singles were released by Lemon Interupt and some performances were also credited Steppin' Razor.

-Dubnobasswithmyheadman was released to positive reviews, reaching number #12 on the national albums chart list, and it became Underworld's breakthrough and prize-winning album.
+Dubnobasswithmyheadman was released to positive reviews reaching number #12 on the national albums chart list, and it became Underworld's breakthrough and a prize-winning album that showed a new direction to follow.

-I really don't know of their two earliest releases, "Underneath the Radar" (1988) and "Change the Weather" (1989), but from what I've read, these two releases were new wave and funk-styled, which seems aeons away from this.
-So this was highly experimental for these guys - and especially for Hyde and Smith - and Underworld has stuck to electronic and house in different disguises on all their albums to follow.
+I really don't know of their two earliest albums: "Underneath the Radar" (1988) and "Change the Weather" (1989), but from what I've read, these two releases were new wave and funk-styled, which seems aeons away from this, although, some tracks here contain funky elements.
+This was highly experimental for the trio - and Underworld has stuck to electronica and house in different disguises on all their albums to follow.

-Now, the album is not bad, but really more of "putting a finger in the air" to see where to go.
+Now, the album is fra from bad, but it's really more of 'putting a finger in the air' to see where to go to from here.

 [ allmusic.com 5 / 5, NME 4 / 5 stars ]